aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 Place the saved model in a directory named "bert-saved-model" under the bert_demo directory and proceed to the next section.

 ### Compile model using Neuron compatible BERT Large for Inferentia
-In the same virtual environment and directory containing your bert-saved-model-neuron and bert_demo scripts, run the following :
+In the same conda environment and directory containing your bert-saved-model-neuron and bert_demo scripts, run the following :

 ```
 python bert_model.py --input_saved_model ./bert-saved-model/ --output_saved_model ./bert-saved-model-neuron --crude_gelu